 Armed with excellent advice from Dann who ran the most leading sales improvement platform, Platfromax, Emir Saladin breathed a sigh of relief.
 He had absolute clarity on what he needed to do.
 Zabala had to go and find another pasture.

 This was in medieval ages; if you are still struggling with doing your sales number and keep on changing the sales team like diapers, give us a call.
 We will define and automate your sales process.
-I promise you, Dann, the Platformax guru will run it for you.
+I promise you, Platformax will do most of the work for you.